gavinmcfarland/stancy/README.md

 - [localhost:3000/users?role=editor](http://localhost:3000/users?role=editor)
 - [localhost:3000/users/jerry](http://localhost:3000/users/jerry)

-Items in collections can be filtered by querying by _field_.
+Items in collections can be filtered by querying their _fields_.
 For example the query `?role=editor` will list all users who are editors.

 ## Features

+- ### Collections and Items

+  Create collections by grouping files with a folder.
+Create items by adding a file.

 - ### Singular Folders